AVEVA/sample-afsdk-event_triggered_calculation-dotnet/README.md

 ## Getting Started

 The sample is configured using the file [appsettings.placeholder.json](EventTriggeredCalc\appsettings.placeholder.json).
 Before editing, rename this file to `appsettings.json`.
-This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.
+This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch.

 ```json
 {